dobraalkan/silo/docker_example/README.md

    docker compose up
    ```

-LangFlow will now be accessible at [http://localhost:7860/](http://localhost:7860/).
+Silo will now be accessible at [http://localhost:7860/](http://localhost:7860/).

 ## Docker Compose Configuration

-The Docker Compose configuration spins up two services: `langflow` and `postgres`.
+The Docker Compose configuration spins up two services: `silo` and `postgres`.

-### LangFlow Service
+### Silo Service

-The `langflow` service uses the `langflowai/langflow:latest` Docker image and exposes port 7860.
+The `silo` service uses the `dobraalkan/silo:latest` Docker image and exposes port 7860.
 It depends on the `postgres` service.

 Environment variables:

-- `LANGFLOW_DATABASE_URL`: The connection string for the PostgreSQL database.
+- `SILO_DATABASE_URL`: The connection string for the PostgreSQL database.
-- `LANGFLOW_CONFIG_DIR`: The directory where LangFlow stores logs, file storage, monitor data, and secret keys.
+- `SILO_CONFIG_DIR`: The directory where Silo stores logs, file storage, monitor data, and secret keys.

 Volumes:

-- `langflow-data`: This volume is mapped to `/var/lib/langflow` in the container.
+- `silo-data`: This volume is mapped to `/var/lib/silo` in the container.

 ### PostgreSQL Service